-LACDA staff will encourage all residents to report suspected abuse to the Property Manager and/or LACDA staff.
+LACDA staff will encourage all tenant families to report suspected abuse to the Property Manager.
 All allegations, complaints and tips will be carefully evaluated in order to determine if they warrant follow-up.
 The LACDA will not follow up on allegations which are vague or otherwise nonspecific.
-The LACDA will only review allegations, which contain one or more independently verifiable facts.
+They will only review allegations, which contain one or more independently verifiable facts.